 Let’s see which are these industries.

-The manufacturing industry requires precise coordination of production planning, inventory management, supply chain optimization, and quality control.
+The manufacturing industry requires precise coordination of production planning, inventory management, supply chain risk optimization, and quality control.
 ERP software assists in automating these complex operations while ensuring real-time data visibility across all departments.

 2. Distribution and Logistics